Marine Laws For Selecting A New Marine Toilet

 Keep in mind that this design is quite noisy during a flush.
 Due to the sounds from the electric macerator and pump.
 So night flushes may annoy guests sleeping next to the bathroom.
 Another consideration when shopping for this type of head is access to the moving parts.
 This head does need maintenance, if the moving parts aren’t accessible expect headaches.
 The biggest issue though, is if the boat losses power the toilet pump motor losses flush function.

 What is a Vacuflush head?
 As it’s name suggests, a Vacuflush uses an electric vacuum pump to keep a constant vacuum on the waste line.
 It uses a freshwater input to cut odor and calcification build-up in hoses.
 Calcification can happen due to lake and seawater organisms that die in the hoses.
-This head also uses very little water for operation compared to the 3/4 gallon the manual or electric heads use.
+This head also uses very little water for operation compared to the 0.75 gallon (2.84 liters) the manual or electric heads use.
 Plus it uses much less power consumption at 3-7 amps whereas electric uses about 10-15 amps.

 How Does A Vacuflush System Work?